NLnetLabs/routinator/source/installation-notes.rst

             /home/routinator/.cargo/bin/routinator -v -b /opt/routinator server \
             --http 127.0.0.1:8080 --rtr 172.16.47.235:8323 --rtr [2001:db8::43]:8323

-16. Configure SELinux to allow connections to localhost and to allow rsync to write to the ``/opt/routinator`` directory:
+16. Configure SELinux to allow connections to localhost and to allow :program:`rsync` to write to the ``/opt/routinator`` directory:

 .. code-block:: bash